sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-manage.md

 ---
-title: 'Tutorial - Monitor video using the Azure IoT Central public safety application template'
+title: 'Tutorial - Monitor video using the Azure IoT Central security and safety video analytics application template'
-description: This tutorial shows how to use the dashboards in the public safety application template to manage your cameras and monitor the video.
+description: This tutorial shows how to use the dashboards in the security and safety video analytics application template to manage your cameras and monitor the video.
 services: iot-central
 ms.service: iot-central
 ms.subservice: iot-central-retail